More than 1,000 aftershocks rock region after big quake in Alaska

 No fatalities or serious injuries were reported, officials said.
 In Alaska’s largest city — with a population of about 300,000 — airports, hospitals, emergency services and most businesses were operating.

 “The power is up.
 The heat is on.
-The communication lines are opening,” said Anchorage Municipal Manager Bill Falsey.
+The communication lines are opening,” Falsey said.

 Most of the aftershocks have not rattled Alaskans.
 But 12 as of Sunday morning more powerful than 4.5 struck near Anchorage and Big Lake, the USGS says.